 From the 1930s to the 1980s, innovative writers, artists, designers and academics were commissioned by Shell to produce modern and comprehensive guides to the counties of Britain.
 In the 1930s, the editor of the guides, John Betjeman, gathered together a mixture of young artists and authors like Paul and John Nash, Robert Byron and John Piper.

-The Shell Art Collection houses a comprehensive list of Shell Guides as well as Shilling Guides and other Shell publications.
+The Shell Heritage Art Collection houses a comprehensive list of Shell Guides as well as Shilling Guides and other Shell publications.

 From the 1930s to 1950s Shell produced humorous press advertising illustrated by celebrated cartoonists and illustrators including Rex Whistler, Edward Bawden and Mel Calman.